-The original idea of Podcast Generator came from Marco Lazzari, associate professor of computer science at the University of Bergamo (Italy), in December 2005.
+The original idea of PG came from Marco Lazzari, associate professor of computer science at the University of Bergamo (Italy), in December 2005.
 He wanted to distribute podcast lectures to his students.

-For this reason, Alberto Betella (who, at that time, was a student of prof. Lazzari) started the development of a web-based application that would allow teachers and educators to easily create a podcast by simply uploading multimedia content ("as if it was a webmail attachment".
+For this reason, Alberto Betella (who, at that time, was a student of prof. Lazzari) started the development of a web-based application that would allow teachers and educators to easily create a podcast by simply uploading multimedia content "as if it was a webmail attachment".
 With this in mind, PG is conceived to be extremely simple to use and easy to customize, yet still powerful.

-Today Podcast generator has been downloaded more than 131k times from Sourceforge servers, it counts several thousands of users and it has been cited in a number of scientific publications and books.
+PG today has reached 161k downloads on SourceForge servers, it counts several thousand active users and it has been cited in a number of scientific publications and books.